adobe-commerce/dropin-template/README.md

 ### 5. Generate new Frontend Container

-Containers, on the other hand, handle business logic, state management, API calls, and data fetching using the components, but notably contain no CSS or styling logic..
+Containers handle business logic, state management, API calls, and data fetching using the components.
+They do not contain CSS or styling logic.
 To create a new frontend container, use this command.
 Replace ```<MyContainer>``` with the desired name of your frontend container.

 **Make sure to use Pascal casing for the container name.**